timescale/docs/api/attach_tablespace.md

 TimescaleDB can manage a set of tablespaces for each hypertable, automatically spreading chunks across the set of tablespaces attached to a hypertable.
-If a hypertable is hash partitioned, TimescaleDB will try to place chunks that belong to the same partition in the same tablespace.
+If a hypertable is hash partitioned, TimescaleDB tries to place chunks that belong to the same partition in the same tablespace.
 Changing the set of tablespaces attached to a hypertable may also change the placement behavior.
-A hypertable with no attached tablespaces will have its chunks placed in the database's default tablespace.
+A hypertable with no attached tablespaces has its chunks placed in the database's default tablespace.

 ### Required Arguments